AlaskaAirlines/auro-tokenlist/demo/demo.md

   ```
 </auro-accordion>

-### Token List With Swatch--circle
+### Token List With Circular Swatch

-This example illustrates a list of Design tokens with the swatch--circle styling applied to the standard token table.
+This example illustrates a list of Design tokens with the a circular swatch displayed in the standard token table.

 <div class="exampleWrapper">